oracle-livelabs/adb/shared/adw-connection-wallet/adw-connection-wallet.md

-# Connect SQL Developer Securely With or Without a Connection Wallet
+# Connect to Autonomous Data Warehouse with SQL Developer Securely with or without a Connection Wallet

 ## Introduction